| FAQ's

 grown in pots.
 These types of orchids do

 very well in our hydroponic system.
-Epiphytic orchids are usually
+Epiphytic orchids, the ones that grow in the air, are usually

 mounted on wood slabs or grown in slated baskets without potting media.